 A Newfoundland Christmas tradition, Glace Mixed Fruit Bundt Cake is moist and delicious.
 The addition of cream cheese and walnuts make this cake extra tasty and perfect for holiday sharing!

 My mom used to make what she called a light fruitcake and a dark fruitcake every Christmas.
-Her cakes were loaded with glace mixed fruit, whole candied cherries, and a mixture of pecans and walnuts.
-I’m not ready to jump all the way in yet, so I’ve decided to make two different cakes using those ingredients.
-This is the first of the two.
-Enjoy!
+Her cakes were loaded with glace mixed fruit, whole candied cherries, and a mixture of pecans and walnuts, just like this Glace Mixed Fruit Bundt Cake!

 Glace Mixed Fruit Bundt Cake